 - Preheat the oven to 350 degrees and grease a 9x13 baking dish.

 - Cook broccoli according to package directions and drain.
 Place back on the stove in a large pot on low heat.
-Add in ½ stick butter and Velveeta and let melt.
+Add in ½ stick of butter and Velveeta and let melt.

 - Add in lemon juice and spices.
 Add more salt and pepper to taste if needed and stir until the cheese is fully melted.